Holy Protection

 How Should I Dress?

-This question stems from our lack of understanding of sacred space (space reserved to honor the Lord).
+The question itself stems from our lack of understanding of sacred space (space reserved to honor the Lord).
 You do not have to dress in formal attire.
 However, it is important to dress respectfully before God in His own house.
-One of the most important aspects of respect toward God is to not wear clothes that promote secular things (i.e. no logos, images, etc.).
-The Lord is fairly clear that only images of holy things and holy messages are allowed in His house.
+One of the most important aspects of respect toward God is to not wear clothes that promote secular things (i.e. no secular logos, images, etc.).
+The Lord is clear that only images of holy things and holy messages are allowed in His house.
 Comfortable yet respectful and modest dress is always appropriate.
-Usually for Sunday Liturgy men will wear things like dress-style or polo-style shirt with slacks.
-Women wear dresses or slacks with tops with sleeves (long or short is fine).
-Children under 10 may wear shorts but again, please have them wear shirts with no images or logos.
+Usually for Sunday Liturgy in our climate, men will wear things like button down or polo-style shirt with slacks.
+Women wear dresses or sun-dresses, or a shirt with women-cut slacks of some sort.
 On some days, when we have a work day and there is vespers (evening prayer), those who were working outside just come in what they are wearing to work.
 In such cases, it is more important to be present and pray than to worry about what one is wearing, especially if doing the work of God beforehand!
 Whenever possible, however, try to make sure that t-shirts are without logos.
 If you don't remember, come pray anyway, and do your best the next time.
 Please teach children respect for God's temple.
+If you wear something that is altogether blasphemous to God, such as shirts, dress or exposed tatoos that in any way show signs or symbols that are idolatrous or satanic, or promote a message that is contrary to God, you will be asked to cover them up, change your attire, or to leave.
+We are very serious about keeping God's temple promoting only things that are to His glory, His mission, and His kingdom.

 What About My Younger Children?